ptsefton/chordprobook/README.md

 This is still experimental, but the idea is to produce HTML that fills the screen for use on tablets, phones, etc with swipe navigatoin.

-### TODO

-When I get time I'll convert these TODOs into github milestones.

-* Generate error reports as text files when things fail

-* Allow comment/notes  in setlists

-* Better doco including in the code

 ### Probably won't do
 * Make a GUI, but see the comment below about auto-creating PDF